rdeguzman/rdeguzman.github.io/README.md

 # README

 Hi, this is Rupert's blog.
-My blog is now created in jekyll and hosted in github.
+My blog is now created in jekyll and hosted in github after following this [tutorial](http://www.girliemac.com/blog/2013/12/27/wordpress-to-jekyll/).
 It was previously created in wordpress.
-Jekyll statically create the pages.
+Jekyll generates static pages for your blog.

 	gem install -V jekyll